FeriBolour/FastCar_SlowCar_FancyCar/README.md

 beep beep
 ```

 In order to run the test scripts simply run the command ```pytest``` in your terminal while in this directory, and you should see a total of 74 tests pass.
-You should see the following:
+The following is going to be printed on your terminal:

 ```
 tests/test_base_car.py ...............................................   [ 63%]